 Furthermore, when the noise ratio is high, the prediction effect of LSTM will be significantly worse, while the effect of TgDPF is relatively stable.
 We think that the reason for this phenomenon is that LSTM has over-fitted the noise in the wind speed, so that when the model is tested with test set data without noise, the effect of LSTM will decline a lot.
-In order to verify our idea, we also tested the effect of the model when adding the same high noise to the wind speed of the test sets as the train sets, and the results are shown in Table 3.
-Each large column, such as N (0, 0.5), indicates the experimental result of adding such noise to the wind speed in the train set during the training process and to the wind speed in the test set during the testing process, and the number (10, 20, …) in the small rows also indicate how many epochs are run.
-It can be seen from Table 3 that when the same high noise as the train set is added to the test set, the effect of LSTM immediately improves a lot, and in most cases is significantly better than that of TgDPF, which is obviously not what we want to see.
+In order to verify our idea, we also tested the effect of the model when adding the same high noise to the wind speed of the test sets as the training sets, and the results are shown in Table 3.
+Each large column, such as N (0, 0.5), indicates the experimental result of adding such noise to the wind speed in the training set during the training process and to the wind speed in the test set during the testing process, and the number (10, 20, …) in the small rows also indicate how many epochs are run.
+It can be seen from Table 3 that when the same high noise as the training set is added to the test set, the effect of LSTM immediately improves a lot, and in most cases is significantly better than that of TgDPF, which is obviously not what we want to see.
 In contrast, human knowledge in TgDPF will help the model find that the wind speed with high noise in the test set is unreasonable, so it is impossible to obtain accurate wind power based on unreasonable wind speed, which further proves the robustness of TgDPF.

 During the training, it can be seen that the wind power curve generated by TgDPF is gradually approaching the actual wind power curve, as shown in Fig. 7.
 The abscissa of each sub figure in Fig. 7 represents the wind speed, and the ordinate represents the wind power.
 Fig. 7 selects four different stages of training according to the training process: the first stage is the initial stage, and the weights of the model are randomized.
 The wind power curve generated by the model is obviously not reliable in this stage; In the second stage, the model has learned some knowledge, and the wind power curve generated by the model has been very similar to the actual wind power curve in the low wind speed part.
 According to our hypothesis, this is because the distribution of wind power in the low wind speed part is more concentrated, making it simpler for the model to learn the wind power distribution of this part.
 In the third stage, the wind power curve generated by the model is very similar to the actual wind power curve in profile, but slightly different from the actual curve in detail; In the fourth stage, which is also the last stage of training, the wind power curve generated by the model is almost consistent with the actual wind power curve.